habib-wael/Brain-tumor-DL.project/README.md

 Seaborn

-📄 13.
-License
+13. License

-This project is developed for educational and academic purposes as part of a Deep Learning course and is intended to demonstrate practical applications of AI in medical imaging.
+This project is developed for educational and academic purposes and demonstrates the practical application of deep learning techniques in medical imaging.

-💬 14.
-Feedback & Contributions

-Suggestions and improvements are welcome to enhance model performance, usability, or documentation quality.
+ثثثثب